jasminehong2392/hongljasmine-recipes/README.md

 **'Rating' Missingness** <br>
 **Missingness of rating based on the number of steps** <br>

-Null Hypothesis : The distribution of 'n_steps' when 'rating' is missing is the same as the distribution of 'n_steps' when 'rating' is not missing.
+*Null Hypothesis* : The distribution of 'n_steps' when 'rating' is missing is the same as the distribution of 'n_steps' when 'rating' is not missing.
  <br>
-Alternative Hypothesis - The distribution of 'n_steps' is different when 'rating' is missing compared to when 'rating' is not missing. <br>
+*Alternative Hypothesis* - The distribution of 'n_steps' is different when 'rating' is missing compared to when 'rating' is not missing. <br>
-observed statistic- absolute difference between the average 'n_steps' when 'rating' is missing and the average 'n_steps' when 'rating' is not missing. <br>
+*observed statistic* - absolute difference between the average 'n_steps' when 'rating' is missing and the average 'n_steps' when 'rating' is not missing. <br>

 <iframe
   src="assets/missingness4.html"